Robcaze1980/-Berkeley-DA-Bootcamp--SQL-MODULE-Pewlett-Hackard-Analysis/README.md

 ## SUMMARY

 Pewlett Hackard will need to fill next roles before the "silver tsunami" begins to make an impact in the company.
-The challenge can be summarized in the next graph.
+Based on the querry made, to determine how many active employees were born between 1952 and 1955, 72,458 employees will be soon ready to retirement.
+This big challenge can be summarized in the next graph.

 ### GRAPH 4: Summary of Titles to be Filled Because the "Tsunami"